 “Confidential Information” shall mean information related to the play of a Fantasy Contest by Fantasy Contest Players obtained as a result of or by virtue of a person’s employment.

 “Entry Fee” shall mean cash or cash equivalent that is required to be paid by a Fantasy Contest participant to a Fantasy Contest Operator in order to participate in a Fantasy Contest.

-“Fantasy Contest” shall mean any online fantasy or simulated game or contest with an Entry Fee in which (i) the value of all prizes and awards offered to winning participants is established and made known to the participants in advance of the contest; (ii) all winning outcomes reflect the relative knowledge and skill of the participants and shall be determined by accumulated statistical results of the performance of individuals, including athletes in the case of sports events; and (iii) no winning outcome is based on the score, point spread, or any performance of any single actual team or combination of teams or solely on any single performance of an individual athlete or player in any single actual event.
+“Fantasy Contest” shall mean any online fantasy or simulated game or contest with an Entry Fee in which (i) the value of all prizes and awards offered to winning participants is established and made known to the one or more participants in advance of the contest; (ii) all winning outcomes reflect the knowledge and skill of the participants relative to the contest; (iii) one or more participants assemble, own or manages a fictional roster of actual professional or amateur athletes, in the case of sports events, and competes against either other participants or a target score or statistic; (iv) winning outcomes are one or more accumulated statistical results of the performance of individuals, including athletes in the case of sports events; and (iv) no winning outcome is based on the score, point spread, or any performance of any single actual team or combination of teams or solely on any single performance of an individual athlete or player in any single actual event.
 Fantasy Contest does not include any Season-Long Fantasy contest or free contest.

 “Fantasy Contest Operator” or “Operator” shall mean a person or entity that offers Fantasy Contests to members of the public.
 This shall not include an Internet Service Provider or a provider of mobile data services merely as a result of that entity’s transporting general traffic that may include a Fantasy Contest.